az15240/az15240.github.io/Resume/README.md

 # My Resume

-Updated on 10/01/24: `main.tex` is the $LaTeX$ file for my Resume.
-I put it in overleaf to get an updated pdf, currently named `Resume_Stanley_Yang_LaTeX.pdf`.
+Updated on 12/28/24: `main.tex` is the $LaTeX$ file for my Resume.
+I put it in overleaf to get an updated pdf, currently named `Resume_Stanley_Yang.pdf`.

-All previous versions are named `Resume_Stanley_Yang.pdf`, and I decide not to update them anymore.
+All previous versions are put in the folder `Previous Versions and Helper Files`, and I decide not to update them anymore.

 -----